-In June 2021, 17 MW of electrolysis for dedicated hydrogen production was operative in the United States, with 1.4 GW of capacity in the project pipeline (300 MW under construction or with funding committed) and another 120 MW at earlier stages of development which could become online by 2030.
+In June 2021, 17 MW of electrolysis for dedicated hydrogen production was operative in the United States, with 1.4 GW of capacity in the project pipeline (300 MW under construction or with funding committed) and another 120 MW at earlier stages of development with could become online by 2030.
 The US DOE estimates a potential deployment up to 13.5 GW based on company proposals and projections.
 These numbers fall short of what is needed to meet net zero goals.

-&lt;sup>34 The US DOE publishes regular updates on PEM electrolysers installed and under development in the United States.
+&lt;sup>33 The US DOE publishes regular updates on PEM electrolysers installed and under development in the United States.

-US electrolysis capacity and hydrogen production from fossil fuels with CCUS in the Projects case and the Announced Pledges Scenario, 2030
+US electrolysis capacity and hydrogen production from fossil